PEXANE2/azure-docs.tr-tr/articles/hdinsight/spark/apache-spark-troubleshoot-outofmemory.md

 ---

-## <a name="scenario-livy-server-fails-to-start-on-apache-spark-cluster"></a>Senaryo: Apache Spark kümesinde Livy sunucusu başlatılamıyor
+## <a name="scenario-livy-server-fails-to-start-on-apache-spark-cluster"></a>Senaryo: Apache Spark kümesinde Livy sunucu başlatılamaz

 ### <a name="issue"></a>Sorun